rehierl/abstract-properties/14-x-types-of-scopes/14-x-implementations/1-1-howto-exit.md

 ```

 Note that the separation into onEnterT0123(), onVisit() and onExitT0() is
-merely fictional and intended to express the internal stages of onEnter().
+merely fictional and intended to express the internal stages of processing
+the more general onEnter() event.

 Note that there are no onExitT2() and no onExitT3() events.
 That is because
 these correspond with the onExitT1() event of one of the defining node's